tigersizer/cluster-test/README.md

 Read the [System Requirements](#system-requirements) section to see if the configuration defined here is compatible with your needs and resources.
 It may very well not be.

-I had a very difficult time making this work, so I thought I'd write it all down in one place to save other people the trouble (and to be able to recreate what I had done).
-Where I made notes, I am including the links.
-This does not imply an endorsement on my part or theirs, but rather the giving of credit to those who helped me, unknowingly.

-I purposefully did not use Docker Swarm or Kubernetes for this because of the amount of customization required to get the virtual machines functional.
-I wouldn't hold my breath, but a follow-up for Kubernetes seems likely.

 Most of this can be done via putty, which comes configured.
 I assume a GUI per VM with the full CentOS installation, which includes Gnome, but the cluster nodes could be headless.